 The Kobalt army turned and marched to the Enchanted Forest.

 Yarnspinner was waiting for them.
 "What is this?" he asked.

 One Kobalt came forward.
 He was old.
 He was the Ancestor of those Kobalts.
 "My lord, we wish to quest in the Enchanted Forest.
-The first Kobalt to pass the quest will become the sixth Power."
+The first Kobalt to pass the quest will become the fifth Power."

 Yarnspinner stared at the Kobalts.
 "I do not have the authority to grant that reward."

 "I do," said the Creator, who appeared next to Yarnspinner.
 "The Kobalts may try."

 Everyone bowed very low to the Creator.

 The Creator recited a limerick that made everyone laugh for a long time.
 Then he pointed at Yarnspinner.

 Yarnspinner frowned.
 "This wish is too big!
 The quest will be too hard!
 They will all die!"

 The Kobalt Ancestor said, "Maybe.
 But maybe not.
 All your adventures can be finished.
 Even the hardest is possible.
 There are 512 of us.
 Perhaps one will finish the quest.
 We want a Power that understands Kobalts.
 We want to try.
 We are ready to die."